Delivering a truly higher education is our calling, so we can help you answer yours.

 • Define, solve and implement solutions to a problem

-• Progress in developing leadership skills
+• Show progress in developing leadership skills

-• Engage in lifelong learning.
+• Engage in life-long learning

 Learn more about Student Design